carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 ## Multi-Step Workflow
 In the previous episode a single step workflow was shown, carrying out a simple RNA read of the fruitfly genome.
-In this episode, the workflow is extended with an equivalent reverse RNA read, and the next two steps of the RNA-sequencing analysis, trimming the reads and aligning the trimmed reads, are added.
+In this episode the workflow is extended with an equivalent reverse RNA read and the next two steps of the RNA-sequencing analysis, trimming the reads and aligning the trimmed reads, are added.
 We will be using the [`cutadapt`](https://bio.tools/cutadapt)  and [`STAR`](https://bio.tools/star) tools for these tasks.